giacecco/railsponsibility/README.md

 - Matias Piipari ([mz2](https://github.com/mz2))
 - Thomas Down ([dasmoth](https://github.com/dasmoth))

-... and others who did not leave their contacts! :-(
+... and others who did not leave their contacts! :-( In the picture are, from left to right, giacecco, andylolz, mz2 and, standing, dasmoth.

 ##Licence

 ![Creative Commons License](http://i.creativecommons.org/l/by/4.0/88x31.png "Creative Commons License") This work and all the data collected in the context of *delay-repay* is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 By contributing software or data to the project you are subscribing to the terms of this licence.

+The team picture was taken by [@raimondiand](https://twitter.com/raimondiand/status/437232231367843840) and enhanced a little by giacecco.